blankcode/3D-Printing-costs/README.md

 ## Printers
 Your printer Models, not individual machines. (*I have four Sovol SV06+ printers, ZI list one printer.*)

-**Input**: Name, Material Diameter [mm], Price, Depreciation Time, Service costs per life, Energy Consumption [kWh/h], Start Up Time
+**Input**: Name, Material Diameter [mm], Price, Depreciation Time, Service costs per life, Energy Consumption [kWh/h], Start-Up Time

 ## Materials
 Your materials.
 This is where the pricing for your material resides.

 ## General
-General variables
+General Variables

-**Input**: Energy cost, High Labor Costs, Low Labor Costs, Failure rate, Money unit
+**Input**: Energy cost, High Labor Costs, Low Labor Costs, Failure rate, Money unit, Payment processing costs

 **For Space Input**: Rent/Mo, Tot.
 Sq.
 Ft., Used Sq.
 Ft.

 ## Inventory Management
-In these 4 sheets I have each of the colors I use denoted with a color name and a background color representative of the color.
+In these 4 sheets, I have each of the colors I use denoted with a color name and a background color representative of the color.

 ### Product Inventory
 Each product (line) has a list of colors, and each color has 3 numbers: